Icelk/kvarn.org/public/extensions/index.md

 > The `path` variable you get here will be `None` if the `fs` feature of a `Host` isn't enabled or percent decoding failed.
 > Be sure to handle percent encoding when taking the `request.uri().path()`.
 Using the `path` handles this for you.

-You have to handle all HTTP methods, as Kvarn passes all, except for `HEAD`, which it handles by simply omitting the body.
+**You have to handle all HTTP methods**, as Kvarn passes all, except for `HEAD`, which it handles by simply omitting the body.
+**If your `response-type` is something other than HTML, you must set the header.**

 It's very useful for APIs (both REST and GraphQL!)